14K Gold Scrap Price Per Gram Today

 Condition is irrelevant for scrap buyers.
 A broken 14K chain and a pristine 14K chain of equal weight pay the same.
 Gold buyers melt everything.

-Designer pieces — Tiffany, Cartier, David Yurman, Bulgari — have brand value that disappears the moment they get melted.
-A Tiffany 14K ring with a $300 melt value might sell for $600+ on eBay or through an estate jeweler.
+Designer pieces, Tiffany, Cartier, David Yurman, and Bulgari among them, have brand value that disappears the moment they get melted.
+A Tiffany 14K ring with a $300 melt value might sell for $600 or more on eBay or through an estate jeweler.
 Get it appraised before treating it as scrap.

-14K Scrap Price History — Why Now Is a Good Time to Sell
+Is Now a Good Time to Sell Scrap Gold?

 How to Get the Best Scrap Price for Your 14K Gold

-1. Weigh everything.
+Weigh everything.
 Use a digital scale in grams.
-A $15 jewelry scale from Amazon gets you within 0.1g.
-Knowing your weight prevents the most common tactic buyers use — quoting in pennyweight to make the number look larger.
+A $15 jewelry scale gets you within 0.1g.
+Knowing your weight prevents the most common tactic buyers use: quoting in pennyweight to make the number look larger.

-2. Find your melt value.
-Use the free calculator on this site.
-That’s your 100% baseline.
+Find your melt value.
+Use the free calculator on this site; that’s your 100% baseline.
 Any buyer quoting below 65% of that number is below market.

-3. Get at least two quotes.
+Get at least two quotes.
 One in person, one online.
 The spread between the two usually makes the comparison obvious.
 For pieces over $300 in melt value, the mail-in quote is almost always better.
+For the full negotiating playbook, see how to sell 14K gold for the best price.

 Frequently Asked Questions